It's a Mad, Mad, Mad, Mad World: Critical response

-Richard L. Coe of The Washington Post was mixed, writing "Yes, it is furious, fast and funny and it is also vast, vulgar and vexatious because Kramer has not given us one sympathetic character and because it is shown in Cinerama."
+Richard L. Coe of The Washington Post was mixed, writing, "Yes, it is furious, fast and funny and it is also vast, vulgar and vexatious because Kramer has not given us one sympathetic character and because it is shown in Cinerama."
 Paul Nelson wrote in Film Quarterly: "The film manages to stay on its feet for a little while and trundle self-importantly along, but it soon becomes painfully clear that its feet are flat and its wheels are square.
 Kramer lacks all the essentials of good comedy; he has few ideas, no cinematic or comic technique (the huge screen certainly didn't help him here: just one more technical burden), no sense of comic structure, and above all, no sense of pace."

 The film's great success inspired Kramer to direct and produce Guess Who's Coming to Dinner (also starring Tracy and also written by William Rose) and The Secret of Santa Vittoria (also scored by Ernest Gold and co-written by Rose).
-The movie was re-released in 1970 and earned an additional $2 million in rentals.
+Mad World was re-released in 1970 and earned an additional $2 million in rentals.

-The film holds a 71% approval rating on Rotten Tomatoes, based on 38 reviews, with an average score of 6.9/10.
+The film holds a 69% approval rating on Rotten Tomatoes, based on 39 reviews, with an average score of 6.8/10.
 The consensus states: "It's long, frantic, and stuffed to the gills with comic actors and set pieces—and that's exactly its charm."
-According to Paul Scrabo, Kramer began thinking about his success with Mad World during the 1970s, and considered bringing back many former cast members for a proposed film titled The Sheiks of Araby.
-William Rose was set to write the screenplay.
-Years later, Kramer announced a possible Mad World sequel, which was to be titled It's a Funny, Funny World.
+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 10 critics, indicating "mixed or average" reviews.